- Apply for Beta

 The best approach depends on the specific application.
 Having said that, we feel that our infrared technology is dramatically better in being able to safely and efficiently deliver high power (watts) over a long distance (meters).

 We put together a white paper comparing the various technologies.
-Download it from here.
+Contact us to request it.

 We have publicly demonstrated power delivery of approximately 2.5 watts over 5 meters (~16 feet).